Skip to main content

 │ │ and triggers deploy │

-Total infrastructure cost: $0.
+Total infrastructure cost is $0.
 Cloudflare Workers free tier.
 GitHub Actions free for public repos.
 GitHub Pages free hosting.

-Third-party cookies are dying.
+Third-party cookies bit us on Mobile Safari.
 If your architecture relies on cross-origin cookies, test on Mobile Safari early.
-You'll thank yourself later.
+We lost an hour to a problem that would have been obvious if we'd tested there first.

 Shell quoting is a minefield.
 When passing untrusted content through shell commands, use environment variables.
 Always.